How to Monitor Microsoft IIS with OpenTelemetry

 56 - googlecloud

 The configuration is set to receive metrics from the Microsoft IIS server to Google Cloud.
-You can specify your own destination and insert any necessary credentials in the “receivers” section of the config file, near the top.
+You can specify your destination and insert any necessary credentials near the top of the “receivers” section of the config file.

 - The interval for fetching metrics is 60 seconds by default.